 - Kammā are actions (done with saṅkhāra that arise in the mind).
 Most are neutral kamma: They do not bring significant vipāka.

-- Those moral or immoral strong kamma — done with abhisaṅkhāra — are the ones that lead to kamma vipāka in the future (either in this life or in future lives).
+- Such moral or immoral strong kamma — done with abhisaṅkhāra — are the ones that lead to kamma vipāka in the future (either in this life or in future lives).

 Key Idea: Vaci/kāya Sankhārā are Willful

 6. Let us look at some examples now.

 - Thinking about going to the bathroom is a vaci saṅkhāra (kammically neutral).
 One gets the body to move to the bathroom using kāya saṅkhāra.